 What makes good historical research?
-Put simply, diligence, understanding and complete objectivity.
-That’s why I choose the projects I undertake very carefully, and ensure that I have a clearly defined objective and parameters for what I am researching.
+Put simply, diligence, knowledge-based understanding – and complete objectivity.
+I choose the projects I undertake very carefully, and ensure that a clearly defined objective for the project – and parameters for what I am researching – are in place before I start.
+That way you know what to expect from me, and I know what you expect.

 From Sherlock Holmes in “A Scandal in Bohemia” –